 Change the following text as indicated.

+Conventional QPSK and QAM

 The output of the bit interleaver is entered serially to the constellation mapper.
-The input data to the mapper is first divided into groups of number of coded bits per carrier, i.e., NCBPC (see 1373HTable 226) bits and then converted into complex numbers representing QPSK, 16-QAM or 64-QAM constellation points.
-The mapping for QPSK, 16-QAM and 64-QAM is performed according to Gray-coding constellation mapping, as shown in 1374HFigure 150, 1375HFigure 151 and 1376HFigure 152, respectively where b0 represents the most significant modulation bit for all constellations.
+The input data to the mapper is first divided into groups of number of coded bits per carrier, i.e., NCBPC (see 1373HTable 226) bits and then converted into complex numbers representing QPSK, 16-QAM, 64-QAM, or 256-QAM constellation points.
+The mapping for QPSK, 16-QAM, 64-QAM, and 256-QAM is performed according to Gray-coding constellation mapping, as shown in 1374HFigure 150, 1375HFigure 151, 1376HFigure 152, and Figure XXX, respectively where b0 represents the most significant modulation bit for all constellations.

 Add new Figure XXX after Figure 152 as indicated.

+Figure XXX — Gray Mapping for 256-QAM

 The complex value number is scaled by a modulation dependent normalization factor KMOD.
 1377HTable 226 shows the KMOD values for the different modulation types defined in this subclause.
 The number of coded bits per slot (NCBPS) and the number of data bits per slot for the different modulation constellation and coding rate combinations are summarized in 1378HTable 227.
 Note that an OFDM slot corresponds to one OFDM symbol by one sub-channel).